LeoBrait/DEPRECATED_keystone-analysis/README.md

 | VARIABLE_zScore     | The z-score of the variable, scaled as (VALUE - MEAN(VARIABLE))/STANDARD_DEVIATION(VARIABLE)                                                                                                                                              |

 ## Troubleshooting
-Some R pckges can be problematic to install and the Anaconda environment manager sometemis does not perceive it.
+Some R pckges can be problematic to install and the Anaconda environment manager sometimes does not perceive it.
 If you have any problems with the Anaconda envrironment solving, try to run the R-libraries troubleshooting trhough:

 ```sh
 bash nohup Shell/pipelines/r_troubleshooting.sh